Harshbhakre/GGLS-project/README.md

   - Clicking on the logout button will log out the user from the system.

 ## Technologies Used
-- HTML
+- React
-- CSS
+- TailwindCSS
-- JavaScript
+- JXS
 - API (Reqres.in for authentication)

 ## How to Run